Short Courses & Events / Archive

 Louisa Morgan

-Louisa is a lecturer, researcher, singing teacher and audition coach.
-In addition to lecturing with the Voice Study Centre, she teaches technical singing to MA and MFA Musical Theatre students at the Guildford School of Acting (GSA).
+Louisa Morgan is a lecturer, voice teacher and researcher, with a special focus on spoken and sung emotion.
+Louisa lectures with Voice Study Centre (spoken voice lead) and teaches Musical Theatre students on the MA/MFA course at the Guildford School of Acting (GSA).

 Sorry, this is an archived short course...